Unsolicited Advice for Literary Agents:

 Using made-up names for ex-wives and partners, and then announcing in your book that this is a made-up name, is not a solid anonymity-protection strategy in this day and age.
 If a simple Google of your name reveals their real name too then your ploy looks somewhat dodgy, no matter how much naive innocence you may claim.

 The very act of using a fake name for an ex-partner in a memoir is a sign that you know you're up to no good.
 If you want to blur reality may I suggest trying your hand at a novel?

 If in any doubt about memoir etiquette, please refer to this excellent summary by Mary Karr.

 Educate yourself fully about all aspects of publishing and don't believe everything they tell you.
 There are many ways to get published and / or get your work out there.
 Open your mind.
 Don't be a snob.
 Agents and big publishers are not necessarily the answer.
 The future looks different.

-Say what you want to say and have faith in it.
+Write what you want and believe in it.

 Stop waiting for a pat on the head.

 Categories and genre are key.
 If what you've written falls outside norms, widen your horizons and consider self-publishing.
 Accept the reality of the situation.
 Your finely-wrought lacework will not persuade ball-bearing salesmen to alter their trade.